43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 Testing for a Ring or Radial Circuit

 If you want to know whether a ring or radial circuit is installed at your place, you can do it with the help of various tests.
 Perform these tests only if you know the wiring of the ring main to the consumer unit.
 This testing is done with the help of a resistance tester or with a low reading ohm meter function.
-Whenever you plan to perform this test by yourself or ask someone for help, ensure that a safe isolation procedure is carried out and you know the basic house wiring rules.
+Whenever you plan to perform this test by yourself or ask someone for help, ensure that a safe isolation procedure is carried out and that you know the basic house wiring rules.

 Below are the steps in detail: